 - Pain or stiffness in the shoulders, neck or hips — these may actually be polymyalgia rheumatica symptoms, which affect about half of all people with temporal arteritis

-Temporal Arteritis Causes & Risk Factors
+Temporal Arteritis Causes and Risk Factors

 The exact cause of temporal arteritis is unknown.
 It is possibly linked with the body’s immune system health.
 In rare cases, it has been linked to having certain severe infections or taking high doses of antibiotics.
 (2)